La Paz, Tarlac: Geography

 The municipality has a total land area of 11433 ha which represents 2.34% of the entire provincial area.
 La Paz is politically subdivided into 18 barangays, of which barangays San Isidro and San Roque are considered as urban areas and the rest of the barangays are considered rural areas.

+Economy

+La Paz is home to Solaren Renewable Energy Solutions Corporation, a Department of Energy (DOE) and Philippine Contractors Accreditation Board (PCAB)–accredited solar EPC contractor headquartered in the municipality.

 Barangays

-La Paz is politically subdivided into 22 barangays:
+La Paz is politically subdivided into 21 barangays: